Grupo Ecológico Sierra Gorda

 The farmers organized into association were trained on institution management, water conservation and agriculture.

 Christian Aid is the official relief and development agency of the 40 British and Irish churches and works to support sustainable development, alleviate poverty, support civil society and provide disaster relief in South America, the Caribbean, the Middle East, Africa and Asia.
 Christian Aid campaigns to change the rules and systems that keep people poor, speaking out on issues such as tax justice, trade justice, climate change, and third world debt.

 China Green Foundation (CGF)

-China Green Foundation is an important non-governmental organization for greening fundraising.
-It represents a main channel of non-governmental greening fundraising for forestry development.
+China Green Foundation is an important non-governmental organization for green fundraising.
+It represents a main channel of non-governmental green fundraising for forestry development.
 It plays an important bridge role in mobilization of social public participation in forestry ecological development and environmental protection.
 It also serves as a link in the fields of international cooperation and friendly communication and exchange with outside world.
 China Green Foundation has had a special consultation status of UN Economic and Social Council since 2002.
-CGF enjoys preferential policy of State Administration of Taxation of allowing donors, who make donations to CGF, to take deductions from their income taxes.

 Cheetah Conservation Fund BUSH Pty Ltd